Thunder2103/Algorithms-Visualiser/README.md

 ### Parent Class - Algorithm:
 ---
 Every new search algorithm must be a child of the Algorithm class.
 The Algorithm class contains an abstract method<br> called 'getName()' which must be implemented.<br>
-The 'getName()' method should return a string containing the algorithms name.
+The 'getName()' takes in no arguments and must return a string containing the algorithms name.
 Each word in the string should be capitalised.<br>
-E.g. the binary search classes 'getName()' method would return the string "Binary Search"
+E.g. the binary search classes 'getName()' method would return the string "Binary Search"<br>
+The Algorithm class also contains a method called 'init(self, Searching)'.
+This method gets the array, target and time delay each searching algorithm needs, <br>
+storing them as attributes the child object can access.
+It does this by taking in the Searching object as an argument and calling the relevant getter methods. <br>
+The class contains another method called 'sortArray()', this just sorts the array which is a precondition needed for several searching algorithms.

 ---
 ### Mandatory Function Naming and Arguments: